NCAR/iotwx-manual/README.md

 5. [DEPLOY](./deploy): siting and deploying are the final step in getting you on your way to your first 3d-printed automated weather station.

+   As this is a community project, we value your feedback and contributions to improve the weather stations.
+   To contribute updates and changes, you may fork this repo or add